eminga/cldraw/README.md

 Return null if all recursive calls returned null, otherwise return a complete bipartite graph containing all nodes in G where each edge has a weight in [0,1] which indicates the matching probability of the teams connected by the edge.

 ##### Case 2: a winner is to be drawn next
+If G contains only two nodes: If the nodes are connected by an edge, return G with edge weight 1.
+If there is no edge (dead end), return null.

-Iterate over all neighbors of the unmatched runner-up and recursively call the computation function with parameter G' = G \ {unmatched runner-up, winner}.
+If G contains more than two nodes: Iterate over all neighbors of the unmatched runner-up and recursively call the computation function with parameter G' = G \ {unmatched runner-up, winner}.
 Ignore the winners for which the recursive call returned null.
 The remaining recursive calls returned conditional probabilities.
 Use the law of total probability to compute the overall probabilities.

 Return null if the unmatched runner-up has no neighbor (i.e. the draw is in a dead end) or all recursive calls returned null, otherwise return a complete bipartite graph containing all nodes in G where each edge has a weight in [0,1] which indicates the matching probability of the teams connected by the edge.